-Do emails, text messages & voicemails take space on mobile phones?
+Do emails, text messages and voicemails take space on mobile phones?

 You'd be surprised at how much space old text messages and voicemail take up on your device.
 Sure, there are certain exchanges you keep for the sake of cherished memories, but the photos of your dogs in their Halloween costumes you text to your spouse a year ago probably aren't the best use of storage space on your phone.
 Take a few minutes to go through these and delete where necessary.